Genocide (1968 film)

-Genocide (昆虫大戦争, Konchu daisenso) is a 1968 Japanese science fiction horror film directed by Kazui Nihonmatsu.
+Genocide (昆虫大戦争, Konchu daisenso), also known as War of the Insects, is a 1968 Japanese science fiction horror film directed by Kazui Nihonmatsu.

 Plot summary

 The film opens with stock footage of an atomic blast and transitions to the Anan Archipelago, a fictional island group resembling the Ryukyo Islands.
 Here, Akiyama Joji is meant to be collecting rare insects for biologist Dr. Nagumo but is instead found with Annabelle, a blonde woman.
 Overhead, an American bomber plane carrying an H-bomb experiences an insect-induced flashback in one of its crew, Charly, causing a panic.
 The plane is soon engulfed by a massive swarm of insects, leading to a catastrophic crash with four parachutes spotted descending.

 In the aftermath, a US Air Force search party is dispatched to recover the missing H-bomb, led by Lieutenant-Colonel Gordon.
 Meanwhile, on another island, Joji's wife, Yukari, fights off the advances of her employer, Kudo, while dealing with suspicions about Joji’s prolonged absence.
 The American search party finds Charly unconscious and discovers the dead bodies of the other airmen, marked by strange wounds.
 Joji, who had found a military-issue watch under an abandoned parachute and tried to sell it, is arrested and accused of the airmen’s deaths when the watch is traced back to the crash site.

 Dr. Nagumo receives a plea for help from Yukari and arrives on the island to assist Joji.
 Nagumo's investigation reveals that the wounds on the airmen were caused by insect bites, but his claims are met with skepticism.
 Meanwhile, Annabelle is revealed to have a deep connection with the insects, driven by a traumatic past involving her family's torture during the war.
 She is also involved with "Eastern bloc" spies, planning to use the insects as a weapon.

 Charly, tortured by the spies, confirms the existence of the H-bomb before being dumped back on the island, where he becomes a threat to Yukari and Junko, a local doctor.
 Charly's madness and subsequent death reveal more about the insects' deadly capabilities, including laying eggs in human tissue.
 As the situation escalates, Nagumo and his allies are captured by the spies and Annabelle, who reveals her ultimate plan to use the insects for global genocide.

 In a final effort, Joji sacrifices himself to save Yukari from the attacking insects.
 Nagumo and the survivors attempt to evacuate the island, but the Americans, led by Gordon, plan to detonate the H-bomb to cover up the incident and eliminate the insect threat.
 Despite Nagumo’s desperate attempts to prevent the detonation, the film ends on a note of impending doom, questioning humanity's future and the destructive potential of scientific experimentation gone awry.